Spectral Form Factor of Gapped Random Matrix Systems: Spectral Form Factor of JT Supergravity

 So far in our setup, is the same as the Bessel case except the wavefunctions are modified.
 Next consider doing the same change of variables as in the Bessel case given by Eq. (\ref{BesselChangeOfVar}).
 Then, when we do an expansion of kernel around $x_-=0$ we would expect to get a series expansion with a structure similar to that of the Bessel model.
 More specifically, we conjecture that at each order in the expansion $x_-$ the leading terms for sufficiently small $\hbar$ can be resummed to give a sine-kernel of the form:

 Using this conjectured form of the kernel for $\mathcal{N}=2$ SJT the expression for the connected form factor will read:

 In the decoupled approximation we have:

 A major difference between the Bessel and $\mathcal{N}=2$ JT supergravity density of states is the lack of a global maximum at finite $x_+$ for the latter example.
-Due to this, there will be no sharp transition to a plateau from the ramp as we saw in the Bessel model.
+Due to this, there will be no sharp transition to a plateau from the ramp as we saw in the Bessel model\footnote{This same effect, where sharp transitions from ramp to plateau occur when the spectral density is bounded, was also discussed in \cite{Forrester_2021}.}.
 The next major difference is the number of solutions to $2\pi \rho_{0,SJT}-t=0$ there will be one such solution which we will denote as $x_*(t)$ and will play the role of the lower bound on the integral defining the connected form factor.
 Using it we can write:

 Next we need to address the expression for $x_*(t)$.
 It will be given by solving:

 This is a transcendental equation for $x_*$ and cannot be solved exactly.
 However, we can see the trivial solution is at $t=0$ where $x_*(0)=E_0$.
 Using this, we recover the linear ramp with slope $\frac{e^{-2\beta E_0}}{4\pi\beta}$ which is consistent with the leading double trumpet result.
 Moreover, we can also see how the slope depends on $\tilde{\Gamma}$ since there is a well defined relation between $E_0$ and $\tilde{\Gamma}$.
 For more general times the computations become more difficult to do analytically so we will resort to numerical computations.
 This will involve fixing a specific value of $t$ then solving the transcendental equation numerically and then substituting the value of $x_*$ as a lower bound in to the integral which is then itself numerically integrated.
 We can also do numerical computations of the exact integral without using the decoupling approximation as well.
 In Figure \ref{N=2ConnFFConject}, we give a sample plot for the connected spectral form factor as given by the different approaches we used to calculate it.